 Few Defense Lawyers Can Recognize and Stand Up to Dirty Prosecutors

 Prosecutorial misconduct can lead to many problems.
 It is important that you have a highly skilled criminal defense attorney represent you that is not afraid to confront a prosecutor that has done something wrong or prejudicial to your case.
-In the recent case of US v Collins (decided August, 2015), Mr. Collins was charged with participating in a methamphetamine conspiracy.
-At the trial of the matter the prosecutor presented a cooperating witness who testified that he sold drugs with Collins throughout 2009.
+In the recent case of US v Collins (decided August 2015), Mr. Collins was charged with participating in a methamphetamine conspiracy.
+At the trial of the matter, the prosecutor presented a cooperating witness who testified that he sold drugs with Collins throughout 2009.
 This was a mistake because Collins was in jail for part of 2009.
 The defense attorney objected and was overruled by the court.
-However, on cross examination defense counsel was able to show that Collins was incarcerated during the time period the witness claimed he was dealing drugs with Collins.
+However, on cross-examination defense counsel was able to show that Collins was incarcerated during the time period the witness claimed he was dealing drugs with Collins.
 Collins was convicted.
 There was an appeal.
 The appeal argued that the prosecutor committed misconduct by false testimony.
-The appeals court determined that the in order to establish prosecutorial misconduct by false testimony, the defense must prove (1) the testimony was false, (2) the testimony was material, and (3) the prosecution know it was false.
+The appeals court determined that in order to establish prosecutorial misconduct by false testimony, the defense must prove (1) the testimony was false, (2) the testimony was material, and (3) the prosecution know it was false.
 The court determined that the testimony was false and the prosecutor should have known that.
-However, defense counsel was able to effectively cross examine the witness on that point.
-The court found the prosecutor’s conduct “highly troublesome”, but not amounting to denial of due process because of defense counsel’s cross examination.
-Conviction was affirmed.
+However, defense counsel was able to effectively cross-examine the witness on that point.
+The court found the prosecutor’s conduct “highly troublesome”, but not amounting to a denial of due process because of defense counsel’s cross-examination.
+The conviction was affirmed.

 It Takes A Well Trained and Highly Experienced Criminal Defense Attorney To Catch Mistakes and Be Able To Correct Them In Order To Protect You.